What Is a Knee Replacement?

 - Natural-Knee II Durasel Patella

-Zimmer Holdings recalled the MIS Tibial component in 2010 due to a locking mechanism failure.
+Zimmer Biomet recalled the MIS Tibial component in 2010 due to a locking mechanism failure.
 Sulzer Medica had previously paid $1 billion to settle lawsuits regarding other implants.
-Zimmer is currently facing over one thousand lawsuits regarding failed knee implants.
+Zimmer Biomet is currently facing over one thousand lawsuits regarding failed knee implants.
 Over 1000 of these lawsuits regarding the NexGen devices have been consolidated in multidistrict litigation (MDL) in the State of Illinois.
+Zimmer Biomet had issued several recalls regarding its components and surgical supplies due to improper labeling and improper assembly.
+The Vanguard CR system may be facing multiple lawsuits regarding implant failure.

 DePuy Orthopaedics – a division of Johnson & Johnson, the largest medical and pharmaceutical products company in the world, developed a range of High-Flex knee implants.
 Several of the implant components have been recalled since 2008.
 The FDA has also warned DePuy in 2010 regarding accusations of marketing without approval, though one of these systems was subsequently approved and others were removed from the market.